 The idea is to find out how strongly each collocate relates to the search-word near which it was found.

 Suppose you have made a concordance on the word love.
 You see lots of high frequency collocates, mostly grammar words.
 These are the top frequency collocates but they are words which collocate with almost any search-word.....
 What you might want to know is which words are specially linked to love.

-Here we see them sorted according to their Mutual Information scores.
+Here we see them sorted according to their MI3 scores.
 In this particular corpus we get Love and sorrows, love and unrequited.
 Sad!

 How to compute it